 The Alternative Lengthening of Telomeres, ALT pathway is a mechanism of telomere length maintenance that is active in ~10% of human cancers.
 Many of these cancers affect the Central Nervous System and Pancreatic Neuroendocrine systems and unfortunately patients tend to have a poor prognosis.
 Since it was first identified in human cancers significant strides have been made in understanding the molecular biology of ALT.
 However, how the ALT pathway is activated has remained one of the most enigmatic aspects of telomere biology.

-A confluence of recent evidence has suggested that ALT induction may be the result of an atypical chromatin structure at telomeres.
-We have recently discovered a system with which to rapidly induce ALT.
-This involves depletion of the histone chaperones, ASF1a and ASF1b.
-ASF1a and ASF1b coordinate the shuttling of histone proteins during DNA replication.
-This novel experimental system allows, for the first time, the direct identification of factors required for ALT activation.
+Evidence had suggested that ALT induction may be the result of an atypical chromatin structure at telomeres.
+As a postdoc, Roddy discovered a system with which to rapidly induce ALT.
+This involves depletion of the histone chaperones, ASF1a and ASF1b which coordinate the shuttling of histone proteins during DNA replication.
+This experimental system allows, for the first time, the direct identification of factors required for ALT activation.